Religion in the Philippines: Religion and politics

 "head of a religious organization who influences or threatens to punish members could be held liable for coercion and violation of citizen's right to vote freely".
 The lawsuit filed that "the Church's active participation in partisan politics, using the awesome voting strength of its faithful flock, will enable it to elect men to public office who will in turn be forever beholden to its leaders, enabling them to control the government".

 They claimed that this violates the Philippine constitution's separation of Church and State clause.
-The named respondents were the Archbishop of Manila Cardinal Luis Antonio Tagle, El Shaddai Movement Leader Mike Velarde, Iglesia ni Cristo Executive Minister Eduardo V. Manalo and Jesus Is Lord Church Worldwide leader Eddie Villanueva.
+The named respondents were the Luis Antonio Tagle, a cardinal and the Archbishop of Manila, El Shaddai Movement Leader Mike Velarde, Iglesia ni Cristo Executive Minister Eduardo V. Manalo and Jesus Is Lord Church Worldwide leader Eddie Villanueva.
 Manalo's Iglesia ni Cristo practices bloc voting.
 Former Catholic Archbishop Cardinal Jaime Sin had been instrumental in rallying support for the assumption to power of Corazon Aquino and Gloria Arroyo.
 Velarde supported Fidel V. Ramos, Joseph Estrada, Gloria Macapagal Arroyo and Benigno Aquino III while Villanueva endorsed Fidel Ramos and Jose De Venecia.
 The papal nuncio agreed with the decision of the lower court while the other respondents challenged the decision.

+In January 2026, the annual Black Nazarene procession in Manila drew national attention when participants also staged anti-corruption protests.
+Demonstrators chanted slogans and displayed banners criticizing infrastructure-related corruption allegations against government officials.
+Observers noted that the event highlighted the growing link between religious gatherings and civic expression in the Philippines.